 I can say that the root of all evil and the source of all income comes from marketing.
 It is a double-edged sword that you can use to make money or cut your throat.

 Marketing is a large and complicated topic the scope of which is outside this post.
-Marketing requires extensive research that takes longer than the formation of the universe itself, well if you do it, but it takes a couple of weeks if you outsource it to a marketing expert.
+Marketing requires extensive research that takes longer than the formation of the universe itself, but it takes a couple of weeks if you outsource it to a marketing expert.

 - Firstly, you might choose a strategy and invest a lot of money to run it hoping to make money.
 If it is a wrong strategy, then you hardly see any result because you targeted the wrong markets or demographics or other stuff.
 In this case, kiss your business goodbye and start all over again if you still have some dimes in your pocket.